How to change default sound devices in Windows 10 (playback and recording)

 How to set a different communications device in Windows 10

+The Sound window also lets you set different default devices for communications.
+Note that this is the only place in Windows 10 where you can do this change, as it has not yet been added to the Settings app.
 For example, you may want to use a headset or the speakers that are built into your monitor for Skype and your external speakers for everything else.
 To set this, first, select the device you want to use, and then click or tap on the down-arrow on the Set Default button.
 You can then assign a device to communications (Default Communication Device) or general playback (Default Device).

 Setting a default communication device in Windows 10